Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1052.
 Religious Accommodation.

-It shall be an unlawful discriminatory practice for a covered employer to refuse to make a reasonable accommodation for an employee's religious or spiritual observance, unless doing so would cause undue hardship to the employer.
-A reasonable religious accommodation is any adjustment to the work environment that will allow the employee to practice his or her religion, such as flexible scheduling, voluntary substitutions or swaps, job reassignments and lateral transfers if approved by the authorized supervisor in accordance with the Band’s Personnel Policy Manual.
-An accommodation would cause an employer undue hardship when it would require more than ordinary administrative costs, diminish efficiency in other jobs, infringe on other employees’ job rights or benefits, impair workplace safety, cause co-workers to carry the accommodated employee’s share of potentially hazardous or burdensome work, or conflict with another applicable law or regulation.
+It shall be an unlawful discriminatory practice for a covered employer to refuse to make a reasonable accommodation for an employee's religious or spiritual observance, unless doing so would cause undue hardship to the employer as determined by the TERO Director.
+A reasonable religious accommodation is any adjustment to the work environment that will allow the employee to practice her or his religion, such as flexible scheduling, voluntary substitutions or swaps, job reassignments and lateral transfers if approved by the authorized supervisor in accordance with the Band’s Personnel Policy Manual.
+An accommodation would cause an employer undue hardship when the accommodation would require more than ordinary administrative costs, diminish efficiency in other jobs, infringe on other employees’ job rights or benefits, impair workplace safety, cause co-workers to carry the accommodated employee’s share of potentially hazardous or burdensome work, or conflict with another applicable law or regulation.

 Historical and Statutory Notes